(the above picture is Dave Kaul, acting as Safety for Compression during the 2010 event)

 There are other innovators in this area, also.
 Groups down in Southern California came together to produce Fire Performance Safety Standards and Implementation Guidelines that we admire very much.
 Additionally, New Zealand’s “House of Poi” has been blazing trails (pun intended =) in this area for years with documented safety practices with guidelines such as this and this.

 This is obviously a very important, on-going and volatile issue.
 Please keep checking back here for further information and/or developments.
+If you have questions, concerns, or are simply intrigued, please talk to us.
+This is our geeky side and we are thrilled by it.

 Thanks and check back!